sensu/sensu-docs/content/sensu-go/5.14/getting-started/learn-sensu.md

 Now, you should be able to see disk usage metrics for the sandbox in Grafana: refresh your Grafana tab or [reload with this link](http://localhost:4002/d/go02/sensu-go-sandbox-combined).

 You made it!
 You're ready for the next level of Sensu-ing.

+Before you move on, take a moment to remove the virtual machine and resources installed during this sandbox lesson.
+Run:
+{{< highlight shell >}}
+vagrant destroy
+{{< /highlight >}}

+Now you can continue exploring Sensu with a clean slate.
 Here are some resources to help continue your journey:

 - Try another [lesson in the Sensu sandbox][7]
 - [Install Sensu Go][8]